kaijurgeit/cmake-project-templates/README.md

 **ExeA**

 Consists only of a single `main.cpp`.

 **ExeB**

-Cointains a header and source file in an `include` and a `src` directory respectively.
+Contains a header and source file in an `include` and a `src` directory respectively.

 **ExeC**

-Contains a header-only libary as a second built target.
+Contains a header-only library as a second built target.

 ```
 ExeC